JuliaPoo/juliapoo.github.io/_posts/2022-12-15-homomorphism-illustrated.md

 All in all, I feel the lattice visual suffers from the following core problems:

-1. Unable to visualise other relations between subgroups
+1. Unable to illustrate other relations between subgroups
     - How are $A$ and $N_G(A)$ related?
     - How are $A,B$ and $A \cap B$ related?
     - How are $A,B$ and $AB$ related?
     - etc.
+    - Because we can't illustrate other relations apart from inclusion, we end up with a lot of disjoint parts in our lattice (e.g., we need to illustrate $A$, $B$, $A \cap B$ and $AB$ as seperate points in the lattice for the _Diamond Isomorphism Theorem_).
+This not only obscures how these are related, we might end up with so many parts to keep track of like in the _Butterfly Lemma_.
 2. Unable to visualise normality of subgroups, and hence the validity of taking quotients.
-    - Like sure we can annotate each line in the lattice to indicate normality, but what if $A \le B \le C$ and we want to show that $A \trianglelefteq C$? (e.g., say $A$ is characteristic in $B$.)
+    - Like sure we can annotate each line in the lattice to indicate normality, but what if $A \le B \le C$ and we want to illustrate that $A \trianglelefteq C$? (e.g., say $A$ is characteristic in $B$.)

-Ngl being unable to visualise these connections kept bothering me, which motivated me to concretise a better way to visualise homomorphisms. **SO LETS MAKE SOMETHING BETTER**
+Ngl being unable to visualise these connections kept bothering me, which motivated me to concretise a better way to visualise homomorphisms.
+My ideal visual intuition would make the isomorphism theorems look obvious, and have enough explainability power to visualise more involved concepts. **SO LETS MAKE SOMETHING BETTER**

 <!--
 - Unable to visualise quotients of quotients: E.g., Dummit Foote omited visualising the Third Isomorphism Theorem.